 - 201. Introduction to Sociology (5).
 Pr., Sophomore Standing and qualified third quarter freshman with departmental approval.
 Principles and processes of influencing the social life of man. - 202.
 Social Problems (5).
 Pr., SYM 201.
-Current social problems with special reference to the socially inadequate. - 203.
-Cultural Anthropology (5).
+Current social problems with special reference to the socially inadequate. - Cultural Anthropology (5).
 Pr., Sophomore Standing.
-Nature of culture, using materials taken from scientific studies of societies.
+Nature of culture, using materials taken from scientific studies of societies. - 204.
+Social Behavior (5).
+Pr., SYM 201 or PGM 211.
+Integrated social-anthropological, biological, and psychological factors which influence or determine human behavior; the emphasis is upon the norman average individual and/or group situations. - 205.
+Preparation for Marriage (3).
+General elective.
+Open to freshmen with consent of instructor.
+Basic factors in dating courtship, mate selection and engagement in preparation for marriage and family living. - 207.
+Introductory Archaeology (5).
+Pr., SYM 201 or SYM 203.
+The history, principles, and methods for investigating and reconstructing past cultures. - Sociology of the Family (5).
+Pr., SYM 201 and Junior Standing.
+The family in contemporary society. - 302.
+Criminology (5).
+Pr., SYM 201 and Junior Standing.